acehko/ansible-pihole/README.md

 # Ansible Role: Pi-hole
 [![Build Status](https://travis-ci.com/acehko/ansible-pihole.svg?branch=master)](https://travis-ci.com/acehko/ansible-pihole)

 Ansible role for running Pi-hole on docker.
+Only `host` network is supported.

 ## Requirements
 > You can all of the requirements with the [acehko.docker](https://github.com/acehko/ansible-docker) role.